-- interaction with other users;

 - the Lustre file system settings;

 - the choice of MPI-IO, HDF5 or NetCDF;

 - data aggregation within the Cray MPI-IO library.

 Running the exercises should also give you some feeling for the kinds of IO rates achievable on ARCHER, enabling you more easily to judge whether the IO phases of your own codes can or should be improved.